 WHY Oak Hostel Cabin?

-- Location: A 10-minute walk from Kayabacho Metro Station, Oak Hostel Cabin is centrally located to city attractions like Asakusa, Akihabra, Shinjuku, making it an ideal place to stay in Tokyo
+- Location: A 10-minute walk from Kayabacho Metro Station, Oak Hostel Cabin is centrally located to city attractions like Asakusa, Akihabara, Shinjuku, making it an ideal place to stay in Tokyo

 - Budget: Japan is an expensive country and this hostel doesn’t pinch too much in your pocket

 - Reviews: It is one of the top rated hostels online.
 I hardly came across any negative reviews

 - Staff: The multilingual staff was very courteous and answered all my queries patiently long before I stayed with them.
 They even helped me plan my city excursions

 WHAT do you get?

 - Capsule pod: The hostel had five floors out of which three were dedicated to 86 capsule pods – female dormitory, male dormitory and mixed dormitory.
-Each capsule was made with reinforced plastic and from inside it looked like an airplane’s cockpit.
+Each capsule was made of reinforced plastic and from inside it looked like an airplane’s cockpit.
 Capsules were stacked one on top of each other, which looked a little cramped from outside, but once I was inside, it did not feel small at all.
 I slept like a baby for the three days I was there.
 For privacy, there was a sliding curtain.
-The area was well lit and the capsule had its own charging port, air-conditioning and music system.
+The area was well lit and the capsule had its own charging port, air-conditioning, and music system.
 I was provided with a locker and luggage space in front of my capsule.
 Maintaining silence was a must.